weifengshe/django-simple-example/deploy_django_to_aws.md

 ## 1. create instance and key-pair on AWS

   login AWS, EC2 Dashboard
-  \n

   launch instance -->

   select Ubuntu Server 16.04 LTS (HVM), SSD Volume Type - ami-da05a4a0 -->

-  select General purpose t2.micro (free tier eligible)  --> click review and launch --> after enter the instance, click Edit security groups select Type as SSH, Source as my IP --> add Rule
+  select General purpose t2.micro (free tier eligible)  -->

+  click review and launch -->

+  after enter the instance, click Edit security groups

+  select Type as SSH, Source as my IP --> add Rule

+  Type as HTTP, Source as anywhere

+  click review and launch

+  click launch
-  Type as HTTP, Source as anywhere click review and launch click launch under select an existing key pair or create a new key pair select: create a new key pair and name it as Django-app and download key-pair and launch instance

-  once the instance state changed from initializing to running select this instance, then click connect
+  under select an existing key pair or create a new key pair select: create a new key pair and name it as Django-app and download key-pair and launch instance, once the instance state changed from initializing to running, select this instance and then click connect.

 ## 2. connect to the instance from local machine
-### 1 copy the key to Desktop
+### 2.1 copy the key to Desktop

   cd downloads/

   mv Django-app.pem.txt ~/Desktop/

   chmod 400 Django-app.pem.txt
   ssh -i "Django-app.pem.txt" ubuntu@ec2-54-174-99-110.compute-1.amazonaws.co
 m